jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     AttributeError: module 'src.list_comprehensions' has no attribute 'for_loop'

-  I add the error to the list of Exceptions_ encountered
+* I add it to the list of Exceptions_ encountered

   .. code-block:: python